 In order to assess or determine the development application, information may be requested that does not constitute a contamination investigation as specified in the Planning Guideline or the NEPM.
-In that case the requirements of the 13 Contaminated Land Consultants section may not apply.
+In that case the requirements of section 14 Contaminated Land Consultants may not apply.